h2oai/h2o-3/h2o-docs/src/product/starting-h2o.rst

 Flatfile
 ^^^^^^^^
-he flatfile describes a topology of a H2O cluster.
+The flatfile describes a topology of a H2O cluster.
 The flatfile definition is passed via the ``-flatfile`` option.
 It needs to be passed at each node in the cluster, but definition does not be the same at each node.
 However, transitive closure of all definitions should contains all nodes.
 For example, for the following definition

 +---------+-------+-------+-------+
 | Nodes   | nodeA | nodeB | nodeC |